Juno Sauler: Coaching career

 Sauler became assistant to Jong Uichico for the De La Salle Green Archers in May 1998 but 6 weeks before the start of the UAAP season, Franz Pumaren took over as head coach.
 Sauler was in Pumaren's coaching staff for a year.

 In October 1998, he moved on to coach the De La Salle collegiate women's basketball team, the Lady Archers.
-He directed them to win three UAAP championships (1999–2001) and four straight NCRAA titles.
+He directed them to win three straight UAAP championships (1999–2001) and four straight NCRAA titles.
 Concurrently, Sauler was head coach of the De La Salle – Zobel Junior Archers which would finish in the top 3 for those seasons.

-From 2001 to 2002 he was a volunteer coach for the Philippine National Men's Basketball Team in the Asian games under Jong Uichico.
+From 2001 to 2002 he was a volunteer coach for the Philippine National Men's Basketball Team in the Asian games under Uichico.

 In 2002, he moved on to the professional league where he was hired as assistant to Allan Caidic of the Barangay Ginebra Kings.

 Sauler rejoined the De La Salle Green Archers as assistant to Gee Abanilla in October 2011.

-He took over as head coach on 8 June 2013, just three weeks before the start of the UAAP season 76.
+He took over as head coach on June 8, 2013, just three weeks before the start of the UAAP season 76.
 In his rookie season at the helm of the Green Archers, Sauler led the team to sweep the second round eliminations and make it to the finals.
 He subsequently led the team to win the championship against the University of Santo Tomas Growling Tigers in a final deciding game in overtime.

-After UAAP season 76, Sauler and deputy coaches Allan Caidic and Jun Limpot observed the training camp of the San Antonio Spurs and practices of the University of Texas Longhorns.
+After UAAP season 76, Sauler and deputy coaches Caidic and Jun Limpot observed the training camp of the San Antonio Spurs and practices of the University of Texas Longhorns.
 This was followed by a 5-day comprehensive development program in the New South Wales Institute of Sport in Australia.

-After the UAAP the DLSU Green Archers won the National Championship in Philippine Collegiate Basketball after defeating SWU in the finals of the 2013–2014 season of the Philippine Collegiate Champions League (PCCL).
+After the UAAP the Green Archers won the National Championship in Philippine Collegiate Basketball after defeating SWU in the finals of the 2013–2014 season of the Philippine Collegiate Champions League (PCCL).

-More recently, the DLSU Green Archers won the 2014 FilOil Flying V Hanes Premier Cup preseason tournament by defeating NCAA champions, the San Beda College Red Lions.
+More recently, the Green Archers won the 2014 FilOil Flying V Hanes Premier Cup preseason tournament by defeating NCAA champions, the San Beda Red Lions.